Serhiy Ratushniak

-Serhiy Mykolayovych Ratushnyak (Сергій Миколайович Ратушняк; born February 17, 1961) is a former long-time mayor of Uzhhorod, former People's Deputy of Ukraine and he was a self-nominated candidate in the 2010 Ukrainian presidential election.
-During the election Ratushnyak received 0.12% of the votes.
+Serhiy Mykolayovych Ratushniak (Сергій Миколайович Ратушняк; born February 17, 1961) is a former long-time mayor of Uzhhorod, former People's Deputy of Ukraine, and a self-nominated candidate in the 2010 Ukrainian presidential election, in which he received 0.12% of the votes.

 Biography

 Ratushniak was born in Uzhhorod, Ukrainian SSR.
 He entered politics in 1994 after creating RIO, a syndicate of enterprises engaged in beverage sales, the production of cured meats and taxi service.
-Ratushnyak was charged in 2000 with embezzlement, but released after the charges were dropped.
+Ratushniak was charged in 2000 with embezzlement, but released after the charges were dropped.

-Ratushniak was elected Mayor of Uzhhorod in the 1994 Mayoral elections with 70% of the vote.
+Ratushniak was elected Mayor of Uzhhorod in the 1994 mayoral elections with 70% of the vote.
 In 1998 he registered as a candidate for the 1998 Ukrainian parliamentary election, but his registration was revoked shortly before the election.
-In the 1998 Uzhhorod Mayoral elections he was reelected with 77% of the vote.
+In the 1998 Uzhhorod mayoral elections he was reelected with 77% of the vote.
 Ratushniak was a member of the Zakarpattia Oblast Council from July 2000 to April 2002.
-In the 2002 Ukrainian parliamentary election he was elected to parliament in constituency 70 as a self-nominated candidate, he simultaneously was reelected as Mayor, but he chose to be a People's Deputy of Ukraine.
-In parliament he joined various factions: "Democracy", "Democratic Initiatives", For United Ukraine, Our Ukraine, Regions of Ukraine until in 2005 he settled on People's Party.
-In the 2006 Mayoral elections he was reelected Mayor of Uzhhorod as a candidate of this party.
+In the 2002 Ukrainian parliamentary election he was elected to parliament in constituency 70 as a self-nominated candidate, and was simultaneously reelected as mayor, but chose to be a People's Deputy of Ukraine.
+In parliament he joined various factions, such as "Democracy", "Democratic Initiatives", For United Ukraine, Our Ukraine, and Regions of Ukraine, until in 2005 he settled on the People's Party.
+In the 2006 mayoral elections he was reelected Mayor of Uzhhorod as a candidate of this party.
 He headed the Zakarpattia Oblast regional People's Party organisation until September 2009.